traublmak/amazon-forecast-samples/workshops/no_code_workshop/forecast-with-console.md

 ![Predictor Train](pictures/predictor_train.png)

 6. Press **View predictors** on Dashboard section:
-7.

 ![Predictor View](pictures/predictors_view.png)

 7. Learning has started when the following message is displayed:

 ![Predictor Pending](pictures/predictor_pending.png)

-6. Learning is completed when **Active** is displayed as shown below:
+8. Learning is completed when **Active** is displayed as shown below:

 ![Predictor Active](pictures/predictor_active.png)

 ## Creating a prediction endpoint
-Now that learning is done, let's create an endpoint to request some predictions:
+Now that learning is done, let's create an endpoint to request some predictions.

+1. Go to Dashboard section.
+Click the **Start** button next to the **Generate forecasts** section on the right side of the screen.

 ![Forecast start](pictures/generate_forecast_start.png)

-1. Click the **Start** button next to the **Generate forecasts** section on the right side of the screen.

 2．　Enter an appropriate name in **Forecast name**.
 From the **Predictor** dropdown, select the name you gave to the model trained earlier: